 Rohtang Pass The Beautiful Mountain Pass Trek In Himachal Pradesh

-Rohtang Pass is a beautiful mountain pass situated at 13,050ft (3,978m) on the Pir Panjal Range of the Himalayas around 51km from Manali.
+Rohtang Pass A beautiful mountain pass situated at 13,050ft (3,978m) on the Pir Panjal Range of the Himalayas around 51km from Manali.

-Rohtang Pass is extremely popular among the travelers and tourists because of the spellbinding landscapes.
+Rohtang Pass is extremely popular among travelers and tourists because of the spellbinding landscapes.

-It separates Kullu Valley with a primarily Hindu culture and the arid and barren high altitude Lahaul and Spiti valleys with a Buddhist culture.
+It separates Kullu Valley with primarily Hindu culture and the arid and barren high altitude Lahaul and Spiti valleys with Buddhist culture.

 Also well known for being dangerous because of unpredictable snowstorms and blizzards.

-The local people and the shepherds used this road and was one of the oldest and most frequented passes in the region leading from one culture to another.
+The local people and the shepherds used this road and were one of the oldest and most frequented passes in the region leading from one culture to another.

-Rohtang Pass has a lot of hairpins and curvy roads making it difficult for travellers and tourists to cross.
+Rohtang Pass has a lot of hairpins and curvy roads making it difficult for travelers and tourists to cross.

-If you want adventure and adrenaline rush, travelling to this pass won’t disappoint you.
+If you want adventure and adrenaline rush, traveling to this pass won’t disappoint you.

-You will be driving through slippery roads, rough weather and dangerous curvy roads.
+You are driving through slippery roads, rough weather, and dangerous curvy roads.

-Despite the challenging journey, you will be greeted by snow-capped mountains, fresh mountain air, enchanting glaciers and rivers.
+Despite the challenging journey, you are greeted by snow-capped mountains, fresh mountain air, enchanting glaciers, and rivers.

-The government of India has started building a two-way tunnel of 8.8km that will bypass the Rohtang Pass trek and creating a link to several other routes.
+The government of India has started building a two-way tunnel of 8.8km that bypasses the Rohtang Pass trek and creating a link to several other routes.

-The tourists, trekkers and adventurers can access to other parts of Himachal through the year making their travel safer.
+The tourists, trekkers, and adventurers access other parts of Himachal through the year making their travel safer.